-GREEN SANGHA provides support for individuals working for environmental restoration.
-We offer monthly retreats, Mindful Activism Training, and the Teen Environmental Leadership Academy (TELA) to empower our next generation of earth stewards and change agents.
+GREEN SANGHA is mindfulness-based environmental action.
+We offer monthly retreats, Mindful Activism & Sustainable Living trainings, and the Teen Environmental Leadership Academy to empower the next generation of earth stewards.

 For a one-minute video on mindful practice for awakened action, click here: About Us.

 A B O U T G R E E N S A N G H A

 Green Sangha brings individuals together to meditate, educate and support one another, and perform direct environmental action.

 Meditation is the core practice that grounds us in the awareness of interdependence.
 From this awareness naturally springs love, understanding, and forgiveness.
 Learn more here: Why meditate?